UN, aid urgencies urge Israel to halt Rafah assault after crossing seized

 Any truce would be the first pause in fighting since a week-long ceasefire in November during which Hamas freed dozens of captives and Israel released 240 Palestinians it was holding in its jails.

-Since then, all efforts to reach a new truce have foundered over Hamas’s refusal to free more captives without a promise of a permanent end to the conflict, and Israel’s insistence that it would only consider a temporary pause in its assault.
+Since then, efforts to reach a new truce have floundered over Hamas’s demand for a permanent end to the war and Israel’s insistence that it would only consider a temporary pause in its assault.